kimsavinfo/corejs-mysql/documentation/00_MAIN.md

     elements_per_page: Number.MAX_SAFE_INTEGER,
     sort: "state_ASC"
 } })
-// This list all the distinct states present in "product" table by alphabetic order.
+// This lists all the distinct states present in "product" table by alphabetic order.
 ```

 #### Inner join